alexopoulos7/embulk-input-big-query-async/README.md

-# Embulk::Input::Bigquery
+# Embulk::Input::Big-query-async

-This is Embulk input plugin from Bigquery.
+This is Embulk input plugin from Big-query-async.

 ## Installation